Posted by: Kaplan Schweser

 The weights of the Level I exam topics are subject to change on a year-to-year basis, at the discretion of CFA Institute.
 For the December 2018 Level I exam, topics are weighted as follows:

 The average candidate for Level I of the CFA Program exam should spend roughly 300 hours over the course of six months preparing for the exam.

 The CFA Program exam as a whole is difficult by design.
 It’s an exclusive designation that truly demonstrates mastery.
 The pass rate for the June 2017 Level I CFA Program exam was 43%.
 According to CFA Institute, only 20% of candidates who begin the program actually earn the charter.
 You can greatly improve your odds of success by learning from other candidates’ experiences, and avoiding common pitfalls in your preparation.
 This article has more details.

-How much you’ll pay to sit for the Level I CFA exam depends on how early you register.
-Fist of all, there is a one-time CFA Program enrollment fee of $450.
+How much you’ll pay to sit for the Level I exam depends on how early you register.
+First of all, there is a one-time CFA Program enrollment fee of $450.
 In addition, you must pay an exam fee each time you register to sit for an exam.
 CFA Institute has early, standard, and late registration deadlines, and the price goes up the later you register.
 The early registration fee is $650.
 If you register by the standard deadline you’ll pay $950.
 Late registration will cost you $1,380.
 There are two really good reasons to register early.
 First, you will save anywhere from $300 to $730, which you could invest into a CFA prep course.
 Second, the earlier you commit to sitting for the exam, the sooner you can begin preparing.

-Now that you’ve gotten a basic tutorial on the common questions people have about the Level I CFA exam, learn why this designation is so widely sought after and respected.
+Now that you’ve gotten a basic tutorial on the common questions people have about Level I of the CFA Program exam, learn why this designation is so widely sought after and respected.
 If you have additional questions, feel free to reach out to our Student Support team for the answers you need to take this next step in your career.